 Has Amazon contacted you about selling over Vendor Central?
-Or have you had enough of Vendor Central and thinking about switching to Seller Central now?
+Or have you had enough of Vendor Central and are you considering to switch to Seller Central now?

-To help you decide which platform is best for you we put together this blogpost.
+Both platforms have their pros and cons.
+To help you decide which one is best for you, we summarized all the relevant information on both platforms and the migration in this blogpost.
 It gives you an overview of both the Amazon Vendor Central and the Seller Central, outlining their strengths and weaknesses and even includes a simple step-by-step guide that leads you through the process of switching from one to another.